eublefar/gym-loop/docs/installation.rst

 Stable release
 --------------

-To install BotBowl bot, run this command in your terminal:
+To install Gym loop util, run this command in your terminal:

 .. code-block:: console

     $ pip install gym-loop

-This is the preferred method to install BotBowl bot, as it will always install the most recent stable release.
+This is the preferred method to install gym-loop, as it will always install the most recent stable release.

 If you don't have `pip`_ installed, this `Python installation guide`_ can guide you through the process.